 Ensuring business energy costs are kept under control is not always easy, however, especially for small to medium-sized businesses.
 While big companies can reap the benefits of large scale investment in green energy infrastructures such as solar panels and wind turbines, the cost of rolling out greener methods of energy production can be too great for many businesses.

 However, as a business, you don’t need to rely on any groundbreaking or cutting-edge changes in technology to save energy and make your office a greener place to work.
 From replacing traditional light bulbs with LEDs to choosing your new tech sensibly, there are lots of ways to significantly reduce your energy bills and help the planet.
+If your business is located in Texas, you can save big on your energy costs by partnering with a reputable electricity provider to secure lower rates and optimize your energy usage.
 For a number of quick and simple energy-saving actions that can be implemented in the workplace today, check out these tech tips for the office.

 Although some jobs will require desktop computers, switching your office PCs to laptops where possible is a great way of saving electricity.
 Desktop computers typically use around double the amount of energy of laptops.
 On average, a regular desktop computer uses around 100 watts, costing £36.50 per year on average, while a standard laptop only uses 50 watts, costing around £18.25 each per year.